qsyed/jenkins_CI_CD/README.md

-> Our jenkins file define the stages that will take place.
+> Our jenkins file defines the stages that will take place.
 All we have to do now is run the pipeline.
 <img src = "imgs/success.png">